This is the multi-page printable view of this section. Click here to print.

 2. Install or update Sysmon silently using standard Microsoft provided installation flags.

-3. Modify Sysmon with the SamurAI Agent configuration.
+3. Modify Sysmon with the configuration.

-Review Deployed SamurAI Agents
+Review Deployed SamurAI Endpoint Agents

 Review and Manage within the SamurAI MDR Portal.

-3 - Agent Management
+3 - Management

-View Agents
+View Nodes

 To view all deployed agents:

-1. Login go the Samurai MDR Portal
+1. Login go the SamurAI MDR Portal

-Agent Dashboard
+Dashboard

-The SamurAI Agent dashboard panel displays summary information as:
+The dashboard panel displays summary information:

 • Nodes: the total deployed and seen by the SamurAI platform